 All students enrolled in ADN200 Bridging course will be required to take a standardized test and achieve a score of 800.
-Students who do not achieve this score will be required to complete remediation.
+Students who do not achieve this score will be required to complete remediation and will be given the opportunity to retest.